DustinHartzler/PharmToTable/wp-content/plugins/convertkit/readme.txt

-=== ConvertKit ===
+=== ConvertKit - Email Marketing, Email Newsletter and Landing Pages ===
 Contributors: nathanbarry, growdev, travisnorthcutt, ggwicz Donate link: https://convertkit.com
-Tags: email, marketing, newsletter, convertkit Requires at least: 5.0
+Tags: email marketing, email newsletter, newsletter, subscribers, convertkit Requires at least: 5.0
-Tested up to: 6.0.1
+Tested up to: 6.2
 Requires PHP: 5.6.20
-Stable tag: trunk
+Stable tag: 2.1.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-ConvertKit is an email marketing platform for capturing leads from your WordPress blog.
+ConvertKit is an email marketing and email newsletter platform for capturing email subscribers and leads from your WordPress blog.

 == Description ==

-[ConvertKit](https://convertkit.com) makes it easy to capture more leads, sell more products and send targeted email marketing by easily embedding email capture forms anywhere on your WordPress web site.
+[ConvertKit](https://convertkit.com?utm_source=wordpress&utm_content=readme) makes it easy to grow your email subscribers lists, sell more products and send targeted email newsletters - all by easily embedding email marketing / email subscriber forms anywhere on your WordPress web site.

-= Main Features =
+= Email Marketing and Email Newsletter Features =

-- Design [subscription forms](https://convertkit.com/features/forms) in ConvertKit, automatically appending them to any WordPress post or page, or displaying forms within your WordPress content using the supplied Gutenberg block and shortcode options
+- Design [subscription forms](https://convertkit.com/features/forms?utm_source=wordpress&utm_content=readme) in ConvertKit, automatically appending them to any WordPress post or page, or displaying forms within your WordPress content using the supplied Gutenberg block and shortcode options.
+Perfect for building your email subscriber lists.
-- Build [landing pages](https://convertkit.com/features/landing-pages) in ConvertKit, and display them on a WordPress page
+- Build [landing pages](https://convertkit.com/features/landing-pages?utm_source=wordpress&utm_content=readme) in ConvertKit, and display them on a WordPress page to capture email subscribers
-- List past [email broadcasts](https://convertkit.com/features/email-marketing) on your WordPress site
+- List past [email newsletters](https://convertkit.com/features/email-marketing?utm_source=wordpress&utm_content=readme) on your WordPress site

 = Forms =

-Design [forms](https://convertkit.com/features/forms) in ConvertKit, choosing from a variety of designs, customisable to your branding.
+Design [forms](https://convertkit.com/features/forms?utm_source=wordpress&utm_content=readme) in ConvertKit, choosing from a variety of designs, customisable to your branding.

 Sign up forms can be configured to:

 - Send free content, such as a PDF
 - Display when the user is about to leave the page
 - Subscribe to an email newsletter, with powerful tagging and segmentation options